Fairfield Yankees RFC: 2004-2015

 From 2005 to 2008, the Yankees competed in the NERFU D1 Men's league.
 In 2009, the team returned to METNY D1 Men's league in an effort to head-off waning numbers.
 Under the direction of Richard "Patches" Leonard, the seemingly young and inexperienced, active player base put on a highly competitive performance.
 However, in the midst of METNY RFU restructuring, the Yankees moved down to division II to continue to rebuild their active member base and to improve their ability while gaining additional match experience.

 Throughout changes taking place within USA Rugby and the structure of the Unions across the nation, the Yankees decided to move to division III during their switch over to the Empire GU.

 40th Anniversary & Establishment of the Fairfield Yankees

-In 2015, the Yankees would celebrate their 40th anniversary and commemorate with yet another merging, this time with the Fairfield Rugby Club, officially changing the name to the Fairfield Yankees and adding the blue stripe to the shield.
-With the merger, the Fairfield Yankees also became part of the Fairfield Rugby Club, introducing Youth Teams into the mix.
+In 2015, the Yankees marked their 40th anniversary and merged with the Fairfield Rugby Club, becoming the Fairfield Yankees and adopting a blue stripe on their shield.
+Following the merger, the club became part of the Fairfield Rugby Club and introduced youth teams.
+In the 2015 season, the team fielded a 15-a-side squad for its inaugural fall season.

-The Yankees started their 2015 season with a large active player base with a wide array of ages.
-With such depth and so many strong players, the Fairfield Yankees were able to field a very competitive 15's team for their inaugural Fall Season.